benjamincrozat/legacy-blog/posts/16-seo-case-study.md

 I'm not a Google guy outside of their search engine, so I didn't know much about this service until they gave me 1.08K visitors in a day and a few hours.

-I read about how it works on the official documentation and things are more clear now.
+I read about how it works on the official documentation and things became more clear.
 My [Laravel best practices: the definitive guide for 2022](https://benjamincrozat.com/laravel-best-practices) showed up because:
-- I became kind of an authority in the niche thanks to a few very high quality backlinks;
+- I became kind of an authority in the niche, thanks to a few very high quality backlinks;
 - I have an attractive image that makes you want to click (it's the only image I have by the way);
 - I wasn't clickbaity in the title.